Last Updated on

 Naturally I tried to replicate the recipe at home.
 Since it seems impossible to create the smokiness you get from a restaurant-quality wok and burner at home I resorted to liquid smoke and while that’s not exactly the same thing it does come close.
 In addition to that I added sambal, garlic, salt and dried red pepper flakes.

-The dish is easy to make, you just steam or boil the edamame beans, then heat the remaining ingredients in a bit of vegetable oil, toss the beans in the oil and voila, you’re done.
 If you’ve only ever had regular salted edamame I urge you to try this, it will change your view of the vegetable completely!

 Do be sure to let the cooked edamame beans dry before tossing them into the hot spices.
 If you don’t, they’ll end up soggy and you don’t want that.
 That’s really the only thing to pay attention to in this recipe, other than that it’s very easy and straight forward.

 - Stir Fry Sauce

 - Asian Meatballs

 - Ginger-Glazed Bok Choy with Tofu and Noodles

 - Sesame Tofu